wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ### Add REDIS_KEY app setting

 The second app setting you need to create is the **REDIS_KEY** app setting.
 This setting provides the authentication token required to securely access the Redis Cache instance.
-The value required for the REDIS_KEY app setting fromcan be retrieved the **Access keys** blade of the Redis Cache instance.
+The value required for the REDIS_KEY app setting can be retrieved from the **Access keys** blade of the Redis Cache instance.

 ![Azure Redis Cache Primary Key](./media/web-sites-connect-to-redis-using-memcache-protocol/4-azure-redis-cache-primarykey.png)